Budget Model Review

 - Cheryl Regehr, Vice-President & Provost (Co-Chair)

-- Scott Mabury, Vice-President, University Operations and Vice-Provost, Academic Operations (Co-Chair)
+- Scott Mabury, Vice-President, Operations and Real Estate Partnerships & Vice-Provost, Academic Operations (Co-Chair)

 - Cristina Amon, Dean, Faculty of Applied Science & Engineering